 Always use baby formula with the advice of your local G.P.

 What is the closest formula to breast milk?

 Enfamil Enspire is widely considered the closest formula to breast milk.
 It is the only baby formula in the U.S. with a blend of lactoferrin and MFGM components.

-It is reviewed by F.D.A. and labelled as a safe and regulated formula option.
+It is reviewed by F.D.A. and labeled as a safe and regulated formula option.

 Sooner or later, mothers have to switch from breast milk to formula.
 The switching process should be done at a slow pace.

 Parents should keep an eye on any changes during the transition period, at least for the first two weeks.
 Baby formula should always be used after discussion with your local GP.

 If you notice any changes in your baby’s health, stop using formula and go straight to the doctor.